William Levada

-William Joseph Levada (June 15, 1936 – September 26, 2019) was an American cardinal of the Catholic Church.
-From May 2005 until June 2012, he served as Prefect of the Congregation for the Doctrine of the Faith under Pope Benedict XVI; he was the highest ranking American in the Roman Curia.
-He was previously the Archbishop of Portland in Oregon from 1986 to 1995, and then Archbishop of San Francisco from 1995 to 2005.
-While serving as archbishop, he was criticized for covering up sexual abuse by priests within his jurisdiction.
-Levada was created a cardinal in 2006 by Benedict XVI.
+William Joseph Levada (June 15, 1936 – September 26, 2019) was an American Catholic prelate who served as prefect of the Congregation for the Doctrine of the Faith from 2005 to 2012.
+During that time, he was the highest-ranking American in the Roman Curia.
+He was previously the Archbishop of Portland in Oregon from 1986 to 1995 and Archbishop of San Francisco from 1995 to 2005.
+During his tenure, he was criticized for covering up sexual abuse by priests within his jurisdiction.
+He was created a cardinal in 2006 by Pope Benedict XVI.

 Early life and clerical formation

 William Joseph Levada was born in Long Beach, California, to Joseph and Lorraine (née Nunez) Levada, both natives of Concord, California.
 His older sister, Dolores, died on May 21, 2007.

 His great-grandparents came from Portugal and Ireland, and emigrated to the San Francisco Bay Area in the 1860s.
 He grew up in Long Beach and Houston, Texas, attended St. Anthony High School Long Beach and then St. John's Seminary in Camarillo, part of the Roman Catholic Archdiocese of Los Angeles.
 At St. Anthony High School, his classmate was George Hugh Niederauer, later his successor as archbishop of San Francisco.

 From 1958 to 1961, Levada studied at the North American College and did his theological studies at the Pontifical Gregorian University in Rome.
 He was ordained to the priesthood on December 20, 1961, by Archbishop Martin John O'Connor, rector of the Pontifical North American College and president of the Pontifical Council for Social Communications, in St. Peter's Basilica.